uaineteine/duck_db_template/readme.md

 Modify the `db_list.csv` to outline your proposed multi-database structure and then run the start_db script.
 This will launch the server and return a connection for you to use.

+There are three types of dbs you can use in this list:

+* The main (only one) will be the driver DB for your host's session.
+If you should like to sotre information on this DB, that is up to the user.
+* The primary dbs have write and read access to a new pathed location.
+* The secondary dbs are a read-only connection to a path, this intended for additional instances or hosts of the DB.

 I would recommend keeping this template as a dedicated sub-folder and importing the start_db script from another module.

 ### WHAT IT WILL NOT DO